civicrm/civicrm-dev-docs/docs/hooks.md

     certain hooks.
 Keep this in mind when upgrading, and make sure you check the release notes before upgrading.

+## Organizing Your Hooks

+You may find that some of your hooks target a lot of different cases.
+Such hooks can quickly get out of control, and maintaining them can be a nightmare.

+You might find it helpful when implementing a hook to delegate certain operations to different functions instead of lumping it all in together in the main hook.

+If you're using [Civix](/extensions/civix/) to create your extension it will automatically generate wrapper code for your hook.

+For more information you can checkout the README in this [zip file][wrapper-zip] for setting up an example Drupal module that illustrates this technique.

 ## Examples of using hooks

 In all of these examples, you'll put the code we provide into your